LichunZhang/Toolkit/C++/FDSReader/README.md

 # FDSReader
-A C++ class which read fds format file and get ID and Name information from fds format files.
+A C++ class which reads fds format files and get ID and Name information from fds format files.